-As the musculature advances, the volume of the terminal portion of the finger may increase due to an increase in vascular connective tissue and to the change in vascular connective tissue quality, although some cases have been associated with bone spurs in the terminal phalanx. .
+As the musculature advances, the volume of the terminal portion of the finger may increase due to an increase in vascular connective tissue and to the change in vascular connective tissue quality.
+However, some cases have been associated with bone spurs in the terminal phalanx.

 Different pathological processes can follow different paths towards a common goal.
 Many studies have shown an increase in blood flow in the portion of the fingers that have this syndrome.

-High resolution magnetic resonance images using a contrast agent in 4 patients with Clubbing and 4 healthy volunteers documented the hypervascularization of the nail bed as binding in affected patients.
+High-resolution magnetic resonance images using a contrast agent in 4 patients with Clubbing and four healthy volunteers documented the hypervascularization of the nail bed as binding in affected patients.

 Most researchers agree that this is due to an increase in digital distal vasodilation, whose cause is unknown.

-The exact mechanism by which increased blood flow produces changes in vascular connective tissue under the nail bed is also unknown.
+The exact mechanism of increased blood flow changes in the vascular connective tissue under the nail bed is also unknown.

 It has been reported that 89% of patients diagnosed with Pachydermoperiostosis have primary digital dysfunction.
 This syndrome occurs more often in young males.

-In 38% of patients with Crohn’s disease, digital discord was reported in 15% of patients with ulcerative colitis and in 8% of patients with proctitis.
-Clubbing was observed in up to one third of Ugandan patients with pulmonary tuberculosis.
-It was not associated with stages of HIV infection, or hypoalbuminemia.
+In 38% of patients with Crohn’s disease, digital discord was reported in 15% of patients with ulcerative colitis and 8% of patients with proctitis.
+Clubbing was observed in up to one-third of Ugandan patients with pulmonary tuberculosis.
+It was not associated with stages of HIV infection or hypoalbuminemia.

-The racial predilection of secondary clubbing depends on the racial prevalence of the underlying disease.
+The racial preference for secondary Clubbing depends on the racial prevalence of the underlying disease.